Jun 20, 2018|

 The Top 5 Things to do in Easter Island (on your own!)

-Whether you’re looking for an expert-led tour or you’re more of an independent traveler, there are plenty of things to do in Easter Island!
-Some travelers enjoy visiting the main Easter Island attractions and participating in regular guided Easter Island tours to Anakena, Orongo and Ahu Akivi.
+Whether you’re looking for an expert-led tour or you’re more of an independent traveler, there are plenty of top things to do in Easter Island!
+Some travelers enjoy visiting the main Easter Island attractions and participating in guided Easter Island tours to Anakena, Orongo and Ahu Akivi.
 Guided tours ensure that you will receive a full explanation of Easter Island history, as well as information on the island’s current state.
 While guided tours are interesting and informative, some visitors would rather explore Easter Island on their own.
 For the independent travelers out there, I have a couple of suggestions for what you can easily do without the help of a guide!
 Let’s begin!